 At RRP, Brook + Wilde’s mattresses start at around the same price, but quickly become more expensive than Simba's offerings.
 The Brook + Wilde Lux mattress officially starts at £699, the Brook + Wilde Elite mattress at £899, the Brook + Wilde Ultima at £1,899 (although this is for the Double, because there's no Single available) and the Brook + Wilde Perla at an eye-watering £3,399 (again, for the Double).

-However, we have a long-running Brook + Wilde mattress discount code that gets you between 35% and 46% off your new mattress, so again, you can basically ignore those prices.
+However, we have a long-running Brook + Wilde mattress discount code that gets you a massive 52% off your new mattress (enter T352 at the checkout to claim), so again, you can basically ignore those prices.

 Verdict: Simba wins.
 Simba’s prices are lower than Brook + Wilde’s, especially at the upper end of the product range.